FORT MEADE, Md. –

 - Dr. Jeannette Wing, Microsoft Research

 NSA's Research Directorate consistently creates breakthroughs in science, technology, engineering, and mathematics.
-Additional details about the directorate and the competition - officially known as the "Science of Security (SoS) Best Scientific Cybersecurity Paper Competition" - are available online: /what-we-do/research/ and http://cps-vo.org/group/sos/papercompetition.
+Additional details about the directorate and the competition are available online at www.nsa.gov/research and at the SoS Best Scientific Cybersecurity Paper Competition website.